CHernandezNY/k8s-ansible/README.md

 ## System requirements

-Deployment environment must have Ansible 2.4.0+ controllers and workers must have passwordless SSH access
+Deployment environment must have Ansible 2.16.0+
+All nodes should have Python3 installed controllers and workers must have passwordless SSH access

 ## Usage